-&lt;sup>6 The Order in the Elk River rate case was issued after consummation of the merger.
+4 The NCUC Order in the Elk River rate case was issued after consummation of the merger.

-- 11. By its Application, CWSNC initially requested a total annual revenue increase in its water and sewer rates of \$5,557,499, a 19.14% increase over the total revenue level generated by the rates currently in effect for the Company. - 12.
-It is reasonable and appropriate to design and approve rates in this proceeding based upon CWSNC's proposal, agreed to by the Public Staff, to establish the following four Rate Divisions:
+13. It is reasonable and appropriate to design and approve rates in this proceeding based upon CWSNC's proposal, agreed to by the Public Staff, to establish the following four Rate Divisions: